 What You Need to Know About a Residential Mortgage

-Whether buying a home for yourself or a buy-to-let property, you must secure a residential mortgage.
-This type of mortgage is designed to allow you to pay off your mortgage over a period of time.
+Whether buying a home for yourself or a buy-to-let property, you must secure a residential mortgage at Steve Wilcox W/Primary Residential Mortgage, Inc. This type of mortgage is designed to allow you to pay off your mortgage over a period of time.
 As such, the interest rate you receive on a residential mortgage may be higher than that on other types of mortgages.
-Contact Steve Wilcox W/Primary Residential Mortgage, Inc. to learn more.

 Using the overpayment facility on your mortgage can greatly reduce the interest you pay and speed up the repayment process.
 However, it is important to check the terms of your mortgage before making any overpayments.
 Usually, overpayments are limited during the first few years of your mortgage.
 However, some lenders allow you to overpay by up to 10% of the outstanding balance of your mortgage each year.
 This can be done by making regular payments or as a one-off lump sum.
 You may be charged an early repayment if you exceed this limit.